GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeRules.rst

 Errors & Warning in RAJA Kernels
 --------------------------------

-Same rule as logging: **Error and warning output inside RAJA kernels only for DEBUG purposes** and must never appear on the develop branch.
+Similarly to Logging, **error and warning output inside RAJA kernels is only for debugging purposes** and must never appear on the develop branch.

 - GPU kernel errors cause immediate kernel termination, adding potentially costly branches,
-- Error handling on device has significant performance & cache impact,
+- Error handling on device has significant performance and cache impact,
 - GPU error handling may be unsupported depending on the platform / device,
 - Can cause deadlocks in parallel execution.